python/cpython/Doc/howto/enum.rst

 Restricted Enum subclassing
 ---------------------------

-A new :class:`Enum` class must have one base Enum class, up to one concrete data type, and as many :class:`object`-based mixin classes as needed.
+A new :class:`Enum` class must have one base enum class, up to one concrete data type, and as many :class:`object`-based mixin classes as needed.
 The order of these base classes is::